 We regularly review our costs and charges to ensure they offer value for our customers and believe the costs that we pass on to customers via the funds, are fair and in line with industry practice.
-We have subsidised the running costs of all of the funds through the use of our own capital in order to manage down their OCFs as far as commercially practicable.
+Based on last year's Assessment of Value, we have already reduced the overall cost charged to the Funds by subsidising the running costs of all of the funds through the use of our own capital in order to manage down their OCFs as far as commercially practicable.

-Based on our assessment, while our ACD/AFM costs are comparable to other ACDs/AFMs running similar funds, the fund costs have been higher than expected due to our being unable to benefit from economies of scale due to the small fund sizes.
-Minerva has sought to offset the costs of the fund through the use of its own capital where possible and believes its costs to be fair overall.
+Based on our assessment, while our ACD/AFM costs are comparable to other ACDs/AFMs running similar funds, the fund costs have been slightly higher than expected due to our being unable to benefit from economies of scale due to the small fund sizes which we are already taking actions to address (as noted elsewhere in this report.

-As part of our ongoing oversight we will continue to review the costs and charges of the funds to identify any opportunities to make savings through economies of scale as noted elsewhere in this report.
+As part of our ongoing oversight, we will continue to review the costs and charges of the funds to identify any further opportunities to make savings through economies of scale as noted elsewhere in this report.

-4 Economies of Scale
+4 Economies of scale